-If you are used to calling up an agent at random to see a home you found online you now have to jump through one extra hoop.
-Unless you are calling up the listing agent directly you are now required in most instances to have a written agreement for another real estate agent to show you a home.
-Prior to July 2012 it wasn’t so – you could call up an agent and ask to see a home – and in many cases that agent would be ok with taking you to a home hoping that you would use him/her to make an offer if you liked the home.
+If you are used to calling up an agent at random to see a home you found online you may now have to jump through one extra hoop.
+Unless you are calling up the listing agent directly, a buyer agent may now require a written agreement in order to show you the home.
+Prior to mid-2012 it wasn’t so – you could call up an agent and ask to see a home – and in many cases that agent would be ok with taking you to a home hoping that you would use him/her to make an offer if you liked the home.

-Not anymore.
-On July 1, 2012 a new Virginia law went into effect that requires an agent and a buyer that has agreed to work together to solidify that relationship in writing.
+On July 1, 2012 a new Virginia law went into effect that required an agent and a buyer that has agreed to work together to solidify that relationship in writing as soon as any substantial advice is given.
 The aim is to clarify the obligations of each party to the transaction and must include a list of services the agent will deliver, compensation terms and a definite end date.

 Customers do not have to use an agent – they can still call up the listing agent of a property directly to see and make an offer on the home.
-They could then proceed as an unrepresented purchaser (usually a bad idea) or use the listing agent in a dual agency capacity (definitely a bad idea…)
+They could then proceed as an unrepresented purchaser (usually a bad idea) or use the listing agent in a dual agency capacity (an even worse idea…)

 The Virginia Association of Realtors had specific reasons for supporting and asking for the new law: